jessycunha/jessycunha/README.md

 <!-- **jessycunha/jessycunha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on GVM Soluções
+- 🔭 I’m currently working on GVM Soluções as a Support Analyst
-- 🌱 I’m currently learning JavaScript and Node.js
+- 🌱 My plan for the first half of 2023 is to practice the stacks I already know a lot to improve my skills and start learning new stacks that I'm interested in

 <!--
 - 👯 I’m looking to collaborate on ...